 1. Social Media

-Social media fits into every section of this list.
-But its cost-effectiveness makes it most valuable for reaching your target audience and acquiring customers.
-You can use it to promote products, build relationships with clients, and enhance the overall reputation of your brand.
-A good example?
-Me 👋
+Social media fits into every section of this list, but its cost-effectiveness makes it most valuable for reaching your target audience and acquiring customers.
+You can use social media to promote products, build relationships with clients, and enhance your brand's overall reputation.

-Most of the clients I have gotten in my marketing career were solely because I posted and interacted on LinkedIn.
-Without posting and interacting, the odds are that I wouldn’t be writing for HubSpot today.
+Most of the clients I‘ve gotten in my marketing career were solely because I posted and interacted on LinkedIn.
+Without social media, odds are that I wouldn’t be writing for HubSpot today.

 You can get the best out of any social media platform by sticking to the unspoken rule: become and remain a consistent publisher on your preferred platform.